becavin-lab/checkatlas/docs/TO-DO.md

 ## Current

 ### Checkatlas:
-- Implemented preprocessing mechanism in atlas.preprocess_atlas: create the preprocessing mechanism by adding all preprocessing functions (obs detection, embedding detection, kNN and dist for cluster, annot, dimred)
+- Implemented preprocessing mechanism in atlas.preprocess_atlas: create the preprocessing mechanism by adding all preprocessing functions (obs detection, embedding detection, kNN and dist for cluster, annot, dimred) [DONE]
+==> Implemented the preprocess_atlas function as @atlas.py

-- Remove print() replace by logger.info() or logger.debug(): This is the proper way for a python package. logger.info() should be used only for important info logger.debug() should be used for every other info.
+- Remove print() replace by logger.info() or logger.debug(): This is the proper way for a python package.
+[DONE] logger.info() should be used only for important info logger.debug() should be used for every other info.
+==> Implmented this

 - Add a max_num_cores parameter: Checkatlas is really too much optimized it uses the whole Bego cluster !!!
 Is there already a parameter for ressource limitation ?
+[DONE]
+==> Yeas, we are taking maximum 48 cores and also 80 percent of the idle GPU.

-- Clean-up metrics.cal_cluster: remove unecessary preprocessing, everything should be in atlas.preprocess_atlas
+- Clean-up metrics.cal_cluster: remove unecessary preprocessing, everything should be in atlas.preprocess_atlas [DONE]
 - Clean-up metrics.cal_annot: remove unecessary preprocessing, everything should be in atlas.preprocess_atlas
-- Clean-up metrics.cal_dimred: remove unecessary preprocessing, everything should be in atlas.preprocess_atlas
+- Clean-up metrics.cal_dimred: remove unecessary preprocessing, everything should be in atlas.preprocess_atlas ==> Now these are cleaned

-- Clean code, format code, lint code : make fmt and make lint poetry install --with dev
+- Clean code, format code, lint code : make fmt and make lint [NOT_DONE] poetry install --with dev [HAVE TO DO ...]